 How can organizations overcome Active Directory challenges?

-Can I use Azure with my Apple devices?
+Can I use Microsoft Entra ID with my Apple devices?

 Yes!
 With the acquisition of NoMAD, now Jamf Connect, organizations have the ability to provide a simple, unified authentication and account synchronization process while ensuring end users have the best possible Apple experience.
 Simply put, IT admins gain peace of mind knowing they can manage accounts and secure each device all while their employees are unboxing their Macs, powering them on, and accessing all of their company applications with one username and password — without being connected to a corporate network, such as VPN.

-Details on how Jamf Connect integrates with Azure
+Details on how Jamf Connect integrates with Microsoft Entra ID

 Have market trends, Apple updates and Jamf news delivered directly to your inbox.